shotgunsoftware/tk-core/README.md

 # Shotgun Pipeline Toolkit Core API

-This repository represents the Shotgun Pipeline Toolkit Core API.
+This repository represents the ShotGrid Pipeline Toolkit Core API.

 ## Getting started with the Shotgun Pipeline Toolkit

-Installing the Shotgun Pipeline Toolkit is normally done via our Shotgun App Store.
+Installing the ShotGrid Pipeline Toolkit is normally done via our ShotGrid App Store.
 For detailed instructions on how to get started with Toolkit, head over to our support site: https://support.shotgridsoftware.com/entries/95442748